Teiaiagon

-Teiaiagon was an Iroquoian village on the east bank of the Humber River in what is now the York district of Toronto, Ontario, Canada.
+Teiaiagon, or Taiaiako'n, was an Iroquoian village on the east bank of the Humber River in what is now the York district of Toronto, Ontario, Canada.
 It was located along the Toronto Carrying-Place Trail.
 The site is near the current intersection of Jane Street and Annette Street, at which is situated the community of Baby Point.

 The name means "It crosses the stream."

 History

-Percy Robinson's Toronto During the French Regime shows Teiaiagon as being a jointly occupied village of Seneca and Mohawk.
-Helen Tanner's Atlas of Great Lakes Indian History describes Teiaiagon as a Seneca village around the years 1685-1687, although it existed before that time, and as a Mississauga village around 1696.
+Percy Robinson's Toronto During the French Regime shows Teiaiagon as being a jointly occupied village of Seneca and Mohawk peoples of the Haudenosee/Iroquois.
+Helen Tanner's Atlas of Great Lakes Indian History describes Teiaiagon as a Seneca village around the years 1685-1687.
+The period of occupation is unknown precisely, but was in place well before that time, judging by what archaeological remains exist.

 Étienne Brûlé passed through Teiaiagon in 1615.
 The village was on an important route for the developing fur trade industry, and it was also "surrounded by horticultural fields".
 It was said to be about "a day's journey from the Toronto Lake, our present Lake Simcoe".

 On November 18, 1678, René-Robert Cavelier, Sieur de La Salle departed Fort Frontenac for Niagara in a brigantine with a crew including La Motte and the Récollet missionary Louis Hennepin, following the north shore of Lake Ontario to mitigate the effects of a storm.
 The ship was grounded three times, forcing the crew to stop at the mouth of the Humber River on November 26.
 The surprised inhabitants of the village "were hospitable and supplied them with provisions".
 On December 5, the ship set off after being cut out of the ice with axes.
 Before departing, "La Motte's men bartered their commodities with the natives" for corn.

 Hennepin and others have recorded that the village was inhabited by as many as 5,000 people and had 50 long houses.
 La Salle camped at Teiaiagon several other times, once in the summer of 1680, and "perhaps twice in 1681" during his expeditions.
 There was a 10 acre burial ground located in the central part of the village.